Why We Oppose the Seventh Street Development

 The City of Grand Rapids classifies Shawmut Hills as a Low-Density, Mid-20th Century neighborhood.
 Stretching from Leonard Street to Lake Michigan Drive, and Oakleigh Road to Collindale Avenue, the neighborhood consists entirely of single-family homes.

-The development proposed for 2450 7th Street NW—32 townhomes packed onto a 5-acre parcel—is not only unprecedented for the area; it is completely out of character with the existing neighborhood.
+The development proposed for 2450 7th Street NW, 32 townhomes packed onto a 5-acre parcel, is not only unprecedented for the area; it is completely out of character with the existing neighborhood.

-This alone should be reason enough for the Grand Rapids Planning Commission to send them back to the drawing board, to come up with a plan that’s compatible with the character of our neighborhood and acceptable to existing residents.
+This alone should be reason enough for the Grand Rapids Planning Commission to send them back to the drawing board, to come up with a plan more compatible with the character of our neighborhood and acceptable to existing residents.

-Balancing housing needs with optimal neighborhood density
+Balancing legitimate housing needs with optimal neighborhood density

 Addressing the city’s housing needs and maintaining neighborhood character are not mutually exclusive.
 Grand Rapids officials seem to agree, at least on paper.
 The city’s master plan, Bridge to Our Future, calls for neighborhoods to evolve in ways that: